 You’ve encountered them.
-They’re the people who draw your blood for tests, complete transfusions and make it possible for you to donate during potentially live-saving circumstances.
+They’re the people who draw your blood for tests and make it possible for you to donate during potentially live-saving circumstances.

 To each other, they may joke about being “blood suckers” or “vampires,” but to others they’re phlebotomists, and their role goes beyond just sticking a needle in your arm.